bread-b4nk/SUVAT-Calculator-Graph/README.md

 # SUVAT-Calculator-Graph
 This mini project was coded while I was learning about the SUVAT equations in both my Physics and Mechanics classes.
-The coding was one in Visual Studio Code on my Macbook Pro, using the python language with the extension MatPlotLib.
-There are three subroutines, the Input, the Calculating, and the Graphing
+There are three subroutines, the Input, the Calculating, and the Graphing.
+I utilized the matplotlib python library to plot the graphs.

+## Things learnt
+- matplotlib on Python, graphing and displaying graphs
+- Practiced performing mathematical operations on inputted values
+- reasonable increments for online graphs

 ## Input Section
 Asks the user for the horizontal and vertical components, this includes: displacement(m),initial velocity(m/s),final velocity(m/s),acceleration(m/s^2),time(s).